tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-reference-data-api.md

 * [delete](time-series-insights-reference-reference-data-api.md#delete-reference-data-items)
 * [get](time-series-insights-reference-reference-data-api.md#get-reference-data-items)

-The property value is an array of reference data items over which the operation has to be applied.
+The property value is an array of reference data items over which the operation must be applied.

 Each item is processed individually and an error with one piece of data does not affect the storing of good data.
-If your request has 100 items and 1 item has an error, then 99 items are written and 1 is rejected.
+If your request has 100 items and one item has an error, then 99 items are written and one is rejected.

 ## Put reference data items